futuregadget-lab/old-version/README.md

 - The *top* and the *about site* pages contains some additional phrases to mention this repository, as so the license and copyright notices;
-- This version contains i18n too, so I added a language selector in the ending of the menu bar.
+- This version contains i18n too, so I added a language selector in the ending of the menu bar;
+- The blinking algorithm is broken in the original version, so I fixed using CSS animations.

 ## Build Setup